 To further illustrate the application of different sources of guidance, let's consider a few case studies:

-• Case Study 1: A Manufacturing Company Implementing ISO 9001
+Case Study 1: A Manufacturing Company Implementing ISO 9001

 A healthcare provider seeks to improve its data security practices to protect patient information.
 They adopt industry best practices for data security, such as those recommended by the National Institute of Standards and Technology (NIST).
-These best practices provide guidance on topics such as access control, encryption, and incident response.
+So these best practices provide guidance on topics such as access control, encryption, and incident response.
 The healthcare provider implements these best practices, investing in new technologies and training its employees on data security protocols.

 A construction company is required to comply with environmental regulations regarding stormwater runoff.
 They implement a stormwater management plan that complies with all applicable regulations.
 The plan includes measures to prevent erosion, control sediment, and minimize the discharge of pollutants into waterways.
 The company also trains its employees on stormwater management practices and conducts regular inspections to ensure compliance with the plan.